 Now that we’ve turned the display cabinet into a bookcase, I can’t get over how much easier it is to use!
 Anytime I need to reference a book, grab a magazine or steal a vintage trophy for a photo shoot they’re all right there at the ready.

 Waiting for a large house project to be completed can seem like it takes forever, I totally get it.
-That said, if you find yourself in “the wait” keep working on those tasks both big and small that will help move your progress forward.
-It will be worth it in the end!
+That said, if you find yourself in “the wait” keep working on those tasks both big and small.
+It will help move your progress forward and will be worth it in the end!